How To Add And Edit Text On Wix

 1

-Use heading styles (H1, H2, H3) rather than just making text bigger - heading tags matter for SEO and screen readers.
+Use heading styles (H1, H2, H3) rather than just making text bigger: heading tags matter for SEO and screen readers.

 2